Deploy web GIS on Microsoft Azure

 - If you want to specify the names and sizes of your virtual machines or the number of ArcGIS Server machines, Specify names and sizes for the individual machines.
 Set these properties on the next panel.
 Machine names must be 15 characters or fewer in length.

 Do not run ArcGIS Server on a greater number of CPU cores than you have licensed with Esri, regardless of whether the cores are in the cloud or on-premises.
+See this white paper on licensing in virtualized and cloud environments for more information.

 - In the Site License section, browse to the location of your Portal for ArcGIS and ArcGIS Server license files on disk.
 You can use prvc, keycodes, ecp, or edn license files.